SnigdhadebRoyChowdhury/NautilusDB/README.md

 ## What is NautilusDB?

-NautilusDB is a ***micro database*** currently intended for local use only.
+NautilusDB is a micro database engine designed for local use, with a focus on simplicity, transparency, and user control.

-You might ask: Why build yet another local database?
-After all, plenty of options already exist.

-Well, this project started as something personal.
-I found myself needing to remember lots of scattered information—things I don't use often, but when I do need them, I'm either unable to recall the details or can't remember where I stored them.

-Sure, I could’ve used an existing database.
-But I’m an engineer, and the idea of building my own lightweight solution sounded like a fun challenge—something to tinker with in my free time.
-More importantly, with growing concerns around cybersecurity and data privacy, I wasn’t entirely comfortable storing personal information in systems I didn’t fully understand or control.
+Given the wide array of local databases already available, it’s reasonable to ask: *Why create another one?*

+The motivation behind NautilusDB is both practical and personal.
+I often find myself needing to store and retrieve information that’s not frequently accessed—details that, when required, are either forgotten or lost in an unclear storage location.
+Additionally, some of the data I need to store contains personal or sensitive details.
+While existing solutions could serve this purpose, I wanted a system that I could fully understand, audit, and trust.

+As an engineer, the idea of building a minimal, self-contained database felt like a worthwhile challenge—an opportunity to explore core database concepts while creating something useful for day-to-day information management.
+Additionally, in an era where software complexity and external dependencies can introduce significant security risks, having full control over data storage and access mechanisms became a priority for me.

 So I started building NautilusDB—a simple, transparent, and self-contained database.

 The name?
-It’s inspired by a favorite sci-fi book of mine.
+It’s inspired by a favorite sci-fi book of mine 🙂.